cryostatio/cryostatio.github.io/guides/_subsections/store-jmx-credentials.md

 ## [Store JMX Credentials](#store-jmx-credentials)
 If you have Java Management Extensions (JMX) authentication enabled on your containerized JVMs, Cryostat will prompt you to enter your JMX credentials before it can access the JDK flight recordings on your target JVMs.
 When monitoring multiple target JVMs with Cryostat features such as <a href="{{ page.url }}#create-an-automated-rule">Automatic Rules</a>, you may want Cryostat to remember and reuse your JMX credentials for each target connection.
+JMX credentials are automatically stored when you navigate to the <i>Recordings</i> tab and select a target JVM with JMX authentication enabled.

 Cryostat stores JMX credentials according to each target’s unique JMX service URL, also known as a connection URL.
 Even if the underlying JVM instance changes, the target alias changes, or the target application restarts, Cryostat will apply the stored JMX credentials to the connection URL that the credentials are associated with.